-Some green shield bugs will feed on certain plants like tomatoes, peaches, and apples, which can make them a pest.
+Some green shield bugs feed on specific plants, such as tomatoes, peaches, and apples, which can make them pests.

 If you have these bugs in your garden, don’t worry!
 There are natural ways to control them.